Achronus/pandas-eda-utils/README.md

-# pandas-eda-utils
+# Pandas EDA Utility Methods

-A collection of functions for speeding up Exploratory Data Analysis in Pandas
+A collection of functions for speeding up Exploratory Data Analysis in Pandas.